 “We know there are thousands of vulnerable children who need to be in school.
 We know that the longer schools are closed the greater the impact will be on social mobility and that many children are really struggling without seeing their friends and the structure that school brings.
 We need to face the reality that, for a number of reasons, there are hundreds of thousands of children who can’t access meaningful education at home.

 “The decision to bring back children from Reception, Year 1 and Year 6 first is sensible, as these are the year groups who need to be in school most urgently.
 But we should have an aspiration that all children return to school in some form before the summer and that school buildings are used for activities, summer schools and family support over the holidays.
 It is now up to the Government and the teaching unions to work together, along with the many teachers who are not in unions, to find solutions in the best interests of children and make this work – while doing all they can keep children and staff safe.

-“We cannot afford to wait for a vaccine, which may never arrive, before children are back in school.
-It’s time to stop squabbling and agree a staggered, safe return that is accompanied by rigorous testing of teachers, children and families.”
+“We cannot afford to wait for a vaccine, which may never arrive before children are back in school.
+It’s time to stop squabbling and agree on a staggered, safe return that is accompanied by rigorous testing of teachers, children and families.”